mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Cloud/index.md

 *  **Resolve name change**

-  Resolve name changes that you may have made on another machine.
+    Resolve name changes of your hosts.